BASIC NEEDS

 "Would you be willing to help me get my need for ________________ met by ________________?"

-because I keep in mind that there are 999,999 ways to get a need met
+I keep in mind what Tom Bond likes to say - that there are 999,999 ways to get a need met.

 - Appreciation